Alessandra Ambrosio: Early life

 Ambrosio was born on 11 April 1981 in Erechim, Rio Grande do Sul, Brazil, to Lucilda and Luiz Ambrósio.
 She has a younger sister named Aline.
 Their paternal grandfather was an Italian emigrant from Padua, and their paternal grandmother was a Polish emigrant.

 Having always been insecure about her large ears, Ambrosio had cosmetic surgery to have her ears pinned back at the age of 11 and suffered complications two years later.
-She enrolled at a modeling class at the age of 12.
+She enrolled in a modelling class at the age of 12.
 She was one of 20 finalists for the 1995 Elite Model Look national competition for Brazil.

 Career

 Modeling

 When Ambrosio was 12 years old, she partook in modeling classes and then began modeling for Dilson Stein at age 15.
 Competing in Brazil's Elite Model Look competition started her modeling career in earnest.
 Her first notable modeling job was shooting the cover of Brazilian Elle magazine.
 Elite passed along some of her Polaroids to Guess which led her booking the Millennium GUESS? campaign.

 Ambrosio has since appeared in advertising campaigns for Gucci, Dolce & Gabbana, Calvin Klein, Oscar de la Renta, Christian Dior, Escada, Fendi, Giorgio Armani, Guess, Emporio Armani, Moschino, Gap, Hugo Boss, Ralph Lauren, Saks Fifth Avenue, Macy's, Revlon, and the Pirelli Calendar.
 She has walked the catwalks for designers such as Prada, Chanel, Dolce & Gabbana, Givenchy, Christian Lacroix, Bottega Veneta, Escada, Tommy Hilfiger, Christian Dior, Marc Jacobs, Louis Vuitton, Balmain, Ralph Lauren, Halston, Vivienne Westwood, Giles Deacon, Kenzo, Emanuel Ungaro, Philipp Plein, and Oscar de la Renta.
 She has appeared in numerous international magazine covers, including Cosmopolitan, Elle, GQ, Harper's Bazaar, Marie Claire, Ocean Drive, Vogue, and was the only model to appear on the cover of Glamour in the United States in 2006.

 In 2004, Ambrosio launched her line of swimwear called Alessandra Ambrosio by Sais, a division of Rosa Chá.
 It sold 10,000 units in its first month on the market.
 Ambrosio was the face for the UK company Next and starred in their first television campaign in 12 years.

 In 2006, Ambrosio appeared on The Tyra Banks Show and said that the ear surgery she had as a kid was a bad experience and has discouraged her from ever getting plastic surgery again.

 On the July 2009 cover of Marie Claire, Ambrosio appeared in a spread with Sacha Baron Cohen to promote Baron Cohen's 2009 film Brüno.

 Ambrosio became the face of Brazilian sportswear brand Colcci costarring with Ashton Kutcher in a denim ad.
 She was ranked No. 5 on Forbes The World's Top-Earning Models list, with an estimated earnings of $5 million over 2010–2011.

 In October 2011, Ambrosio became Vogues blogger, commenting on her wardrobe by posting one photo of herself each day for a month.

 On 12 August 2012, she appeared in the 2012 Summer Olympics closing ceremony representing the Brazilian fashion tradition on the handover segment to Rio de Janeiro City.